7A1T/Bsc-CS-year-1-Textbooks/README.md

 hahah hi :)

-These are the books for CS
+These are the books for CS.
-There all pdf's
+They're all pdf's